Overview

 - wp-settings.php

-If these files already exist and you run the DreamHost WordPress install, the newly installed files from the DreamHost WordPress install will have a timestamp added.
+If these files already exist and you run the DreamHost WordPress installer, a timestamp will be added to the old files.
 For example:

 - index.php.1555975213